-NEXT GROUPS ARE SCHEDULED FOR Tuesday, July 18th!!
+NEXT GROUPS ARE SCHEDULED FOR Tuesday, September 26th (fourth Tuesday of the month)!

 WHO: One group for individuals with mood disorders (depression, bipolar) and another group for family & friends